 Some have erroneously identified the “prophets” in this verse as Old Testament prophets.
 But this very Scripture says quite the opposite.
 It states that the prophets receiving this “now” revelation were “NOT ... men in other generations.”
 No, these were Christian prophets, contemporary to the time in which Paul was writing.
-There were prophets (and apostles, too) existing in the New Testament church long after Jesus had ascended back to heaven.
+There were New Testament prophets (and apostles, too) existing in the church long after Jesus had ascended back to heaven.

 Here the apostle Paul gives us additional proofs that apostles and prophets were to continue during the Church Age.

 These “two prophets” are the Lord’s “two witnesses” (Rev. 11:3) who will prophesy and do great signs and miracles at the very close of the Church Age during the time of the Antichrist.
 In this verse we see Christian prophets — here, end-time, modern-day prophets — long after the time of the early church, in fact at the very end of this age.